 - 24.1 Where an applicant proposes providing seating, tables or other facilities in any outdoor area (whether covered or not), the Board will assess the suitability of such area having regard to the licensing objectives, particularly those relating to preventing crime and disorder and preventing public nuisance.
-The Board reiterates that it considers effective and responsible management to be key in ensuring that such areas operate in a manner consistent with the licensing objectives.
-This includes ensuring that alcohol is not taken from an outdoor area to an area outwith the premises or an unlicensed area. - 24.2 In each individual case where an outdoor area is proposed, the Board will consider whether there should be a physical demarcation of the area, unless such demarcation already exists - 24.3 The Board's general policy is that there shall be no consumption of alcohol in any outdoor area after 10.00 pm on any day.
+The Board reiterates that it considers effective and responsible management to be key in ensuring that such areas operate in a manner consistent with the licensing objectives. - 24.2 In each individual case where an outdoor area is proposed, the Board will consider whether there should be a physical demarcation of the area, unless such demarcation already exists - 24.3 The Board's general policy is that there shall be no consumption of alcohol in any outdoor area after 10.00 pm on any day.
 As narrated elsewhere in this statement of policy, every application will be considered on its own merits. - 24.4 Applicants should also seek advice from East Dunbartonshire's Planning Service on whether planning permission is required.